mediacloud/backend/doc/api_2_0_spec/api_2_0_spec.md

 #Python Client

-A Python client for our API is now available.
+A [Python client]( https://github.com/c4fcm/MediaCloud-API-Client ) for our API is now available.
 Users who develop in Python will probably find it easier to use this client than to make web requests directly.
-The Python client is available [ here ] ( https://github.com/c4fcm/MediaCloud-API-Client ).
+The Python client is available [here]( https://github.com/c4fcm/MediaCloud-API-Client ).

 #API URLs